roVer-HM/flowcontrol/README.md

 The basic idea is to reroute agents to adjust the pedestrian flow in distinct areas.

 The flow control model consists of four sub-models that define
-1. how agents move (autonoumous system) (mobility model)
+1. how agents move (mobility/locomotion model)
 2. how the autonomous system needs to be intervened to achieve a certain goal (controller)
-3. how inform agents get informed about the rerouting measure (information dissemination model)
+3. how agents get informed about the rerouting measure (information dissemination model)
 4. how agents react to the rerouting measure (reaction model)

 ### Mobility model